joanlyq/seacucumber-location-extraction/Readme.md

 ## Installation

-To run this code, you should follow these steps to set up the necessary environment:

-## Installation

 To run this code, you need to set up the necessary environment.
 Here's how to do it:

 1. **Install Miniconda (Optional)**